NgShienMing/rust-traffic-data-backend/README.md

 # Rust backend

-Exploration on using Rust to develop backend
+Exploration on using Rust to develop backend, for a detailed guide, please go to [Rust CRUD API Example with Axum and PostgreSQL](https://codevoweb.com/rust-crud-api-example-with-axum-and-postgresql/)

 ## Step by step guide on how to create a Rust backend